canidlogic/yip/pod/YipAdmin.md

     files as binary string.
 If there are any problems, sends 400 Bad Request back to client and exits without returning.

+    This will call check\_upload automatically because it needs to access the CONTENT\_TYPE CGI environment variable to function.
+This is in contrast to the `parse_form` function, which does not check any CGI environment variables.

-    **NOTE:** Strings are always left in binary format.
+    **Note:** Strings are always left in binary format.
 This is in contrast to the `parse_form` function, which decodes strings to Unicode.
 This difference is to allow for raw binary files.

-    **NOTE:** Does not support multiple files uploaded for a single field.
+    **Note:** Does not support multiple files uploaded for a single field.
     Each file control may only upload a single file.

-    **WARNING:** Everything parsed in memory, so if client sends huge upload, you can exhaust memory space.
+    **Warning:** Everything parsed in memory, so if client sends huge upload, you can exhaust memory space.
 Make sure clients are authorized before attempting to read what they are uploading in any way.